Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

   To check for HTML errors I used validator.org.
 There were warnings on the hyphens in the comments of the body but no errors.
   To check the CSS I used Jigsaw.org.
 Warnings were found for css falback rules relating to webkit rules applied but no errors.

+# Source control & deployment

+I used Github intergrated with visual studio code for source control & deployment.
+I mainly would write & test the CSS changes in Firefox developer tools before comiting to Github.

 # Credits

   Images